jteng2/CSE-403-RecipeCart/api_routes.md

 ### Response
 A 201 (Created) status code will be returned if the ingredient is successfully created.

 A 400 (Bad request) status code is returned if the name is null, missing, or already taken.
-Since ingredient names are automatically converted to lowercase, requesting "Flour" when "flour" is already created results in a 400.
 ### Example response
 ```
 HTTP/1.1 201 Created